greggyNapalm/phantom_doc/docs/index.rst

 ===========================================================
- Pahntom Doc - Documentation and examples of usage
+ Phantom Doc - Documentation and examples of usage
 ===========================================================

 :Author: `Gregory Komissarov